Huertz/clima/README.md

 I builded this project becuase I wanted to better understand the concepts of JavaScript.

 - What problem does it solve?
+At the moement it does not solve any problem

 - What did you learn?
 I learned more concepts complicated concepts of JavaScript.
 I also learned how to navigate thouthg a data base using fetch.